jcrvnx/PH-WIFI-WORDLISTS/README.md

 *   **🎯 Targeted Attack:** Utilizes a massive wordlist focused on PH ISP default credentials.
 *   **⚙️ Automated Auditing:** Leverages `wifite` for scanning, target selection, and attack execution (WPS, WPA/WPA2 Handshake Capture & Cracking).
 *   **🐧 Broad Linux Compatibility:** Optimized for Kali Linux, but functional on Ubuntu, Debian, Arch, and other distros (dependencies required).
-*   **📚 Clear Documentation:** Step-by-step guidance for setup and execution.
-*   **💰 Support the Cause:** Donation options available to fuel further development and tool acquisition.

 ---